How Animals Survive Extreme Heat and Cold Weather Conditions in the Wild

 1) Thick Hair / Fur

 Some animals also grow an undercoat of hair, which helps to warm the body even further and trap pockets of warm air closer to the skin.
-The musk ox and arctic hair are two examples of animals who make use of these undercoats.
+The musk ox and Arctic hare are two examples of animals that make use of these undercoats.

 Some mammals, like the polar bear, also have oily hair.
-The oily substance helps to insulate the skin and keep the hair dry while swimming in the icy waters.
+The oily substance helps to repel water and keep the hair drier while swimming in icy waters.

 2) Blubber